Ambrisentan

 What is ambrisentan?

-Ambrisentan (brand name Volibris) is a medicine used to treat a condition called pulmonary arterial hypertension (PAH).
+Ambrisentan (brand name: Volibris, Viatris, Cipla, Pulmoris) is a medicine used to treat a condition called pulmonary arterial hypertension (PAH).
 This is a condition where there is increased pressure in the arteries that carry blood from the heart to the lungs.

 How does it work?

-Ambrisentan helps lower blood pressure in the lungs by preventing thickening of the blood vessels.
+Ambrisentan helps lower blood pressure in the lungs by opening up the lung blood vessels.
 This helps your heart pump blood through the blood vessels in the lungs more efficiently.

 What benefit can you expect from your treatment and how is it monitored?

-Before ambrisentan can be prescribed, you will be assessed by a specialist such as a rheumatologist, immunologist, cardiologist (heart) or respiratory (lung) physician with experience in managing PAH.
+Before ambrisentan can be prescribed, a specialist will assess you.
+This may be a rheumatologist, immunologist, cardiologist (heart) or a respiratory (lung) physician who has experience in managing PAH.

 You will be asked to have the following tests: